Shopify/sewing-kit-next/packages/plugin-package-build/README.md

 # `@sewing-kit/plugin-package-build`

 Exposes a build step for generating package output, in commonjs, esmodules, and esnext formats.
-This is the build configuration used to build sewing-kit-next itself and provides a solid base for creating JS-only packages.
+This is the build configuration used to build loom itself and provides a solid base for creating JS-only packages.

 ## Installation